 It comes with a smart travel case with USB charging, a storage compartment for brush heads.
 The Lithium Ion battery system holds for a decent 12 days between charges.

-The 8000 Series incorporates the latest features and cleaning technology of Oral-B, what’s more, this is a very balanced product that takes into account the daily oral cleaning needs of different types of users.
+The 8000 Series incorporates the latest features and cleaning technology of Oral-B, what’s more, compared with other high-end Oral-B products, it is a very balanced product that takes into account the daily oral cleaning needs of different types of users.
 Although the Pro 8000 costs a lot compared to other low-end products but then it gives a lot too.
-As a complete all round electric toothbrush it’s well worth the investment and a worthy winner.
+As a complete all-round electric toothbrush it’s well worth the investment and a worthy winner.

 - Comprehensive 6 brushing modes fit most users